 - Support groups for individuals and their families, offered by NAMI and other organizations

-- Referrals to services available from agencies within the Santa Clara County
+- Information on services available from agencies within the Santa Clara County

-- Referrals to commonly requested community resources, including: legal services, financial assistance, housing, job training and placement, and social support and activities.
+- Information on commonly requested community resources, including: legal services, financial assistance, housing, job training and placement, and social support and activities.

 Most importantly, our Warmline/Help Desk offers nonjudgmental support to individuals and families during times of need, as well as guidance about how to start on a path of recovery.
-Warmline volunteers often have years of lived experience and some personal knowledge of the problems individuals and families are facing.
+Warmline volunteers have their own lived experience and personal knowledge of the problems that individuals and families are facing.
 They try to offer compassion and a message of hope.
 Our Warmline volunteers are here to give you unconditional attention and care.

 Warmline Frequently Used Documents